MIBlue119/awesome-llama-resources/README.md

 ## Move on to production
 - [Patterns for Building LLM-based Systems & Products](https://eugeneyan.com/writing/llm-patterns/): Amazon's LLM Engineer Eugene Yan wrote a blog about patterns of LLM based system

+## Evaluation
+- [🤗Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard): A huggingface space which  track, rank and evaluate LLMs and chatbots as they are released.